jouinisayf/open-data-portals-irve/README.md

 Most recent datasets published by professional actors follow the IRVE schema.
 However, older datasets or individual initiatives sometimes ignore it completely.

-This shows that schema enforcement is effective at the national level, but weaker for independent publications.

 ## 4. Overall Conclusion